juniorgasparotto/SysCommand/documentation/en.md

 }
 ```

-When you start this code in Visual Studio a standard prompt with a label `cmd>` will be displayed.
+When you run this code in Visual Studio, a prompt with the label `cmd>` will be displayed.
 This indicates that you can start your tests as many times as needed.
-Out you can use the default shortcut "CTRL + C" or press the "stop" button on the Visual Studio.
+To exit, you can use the default shortcut "CTRL + C" or press the "stop" button on the Visual Studio.

 ```
 cmd> --my-property value